Michael Chomiak

 After Western Ukraine was incorporated into the Ukrainian SSR following the Soviet invasion of Poland, he left Lviv and settled in Kraków, which, though then under German occupation, had become one of the centers for Ukrainian intellectuals.
 In late 1939, he received an apartment from the housing office that had previously belonged to Jewish residents and had been taken over by the city's trust office.[9]
 The first apartment was on Kommandanturstraße (Stradomska Street); however, because of its close proximity to the city center and its later designation for German inhabitants, he was allocated a second apartment on Stanislaugasse (St. Stanislaus Street), near the Jewish quarter.
 In a letter to the district office, he reported having received oral permission from the previous occupant, the Jewish doctor Finkelstein, to take the furniture during the move, and noted that the former Jewish property “was so venomous and filthy, I was forced to refurbish and disinfect the whole apartment at my own expense,” requesting that the 190 zlotys he spent on these measures be either reimbursed or applied toward his rent.
 He concluded that a further disinfection was necessary.[10]

-Historian John-Paul Himka, his son-in-law, argues that Krakivs'ki Visti was a paper that reflected a generalized nationalist standpoint and, although carefully censored by the German press bureau, possessed more autonomy than other legal Ukrainian- and Polish-language outlets under Nazi rule and also included anti-Jewish material, as in its coverage of the NKVD massacre in Vinnytsia, which assumably contributed to the persecution of Jews.[10]
+Historian John-Paul Himka, his son-in-law, argues that Krakivs'ki Visti reflected a generalized nationalist standpoint and, although the newspaper was carefully censored by the German press bureau, it enjoyed more autonomy than other legal Ukrainian- and Polish-language outlets under Nazi rule, while also including anti-Jewish material, as evidenced by its coverage of the NKVD massacre in Vinnytsia.
+This last aspect, according to Himka, "contributed to create an atmosphere conducive to the mass murder of the Jews that was already underway," noting, however, that "most of the pogroms occurred before Krakivs'ki visti began writing about the NKVD and blaming them on the Jews" and "before it was even logistically possible to distribute the newspaper in the affected localities".[6]

 Khomiak changed his name to Michael Chomiak, adopting a more English-sounding version, when he emigrated to Canada after World War II.
 After his death in 1984 John-Paul Himka accessed his papers, which are now held in the Provincial Archives of Alberta.[13]